Jamartinezz/Interactive-Task-Management/README.md

 # Interactive Task Management

 Hey there!
-This is my second coding project for my Web Development class.
+This is my second coding project for my Web Development Program.
 I made this cool to-do list that lets you drag tasks between different categories.
 Pretty neat, right? 😎

 ## What it does